carlos-villatoro/nascar-pit-tryouts/README.md

 * Have different difficulty levels, causing timer to be faster
 * Have game be multi-player
-    * Timer gets set to the faster players time plus a few fractions of a second
+    * Each persons time gets saved - if they beat the clock
-    * Have leaderboard of time
+    * Have leaderboard of times (including DNFs)
 * Animate wheel to move out and into game area 1